GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that copies the string pointed to by src, including the terminating null byte to the buffer pointed to by dest.
 This current push is a function that convertsa string to an integer.
 ----------------------------------------------------------------------
-At this point I produce material from the More pointers arrays and strings.
+At this point I produce material from the More pointers arrays and strings project.
 This current push is a function that concatenates two strings.
 This current push is a function that concatenates two strings appending only the specified number of characters in thesecond string to the first.
 This current push is a function that copies a string the way strncpy does.